Regenplatz/nelson_rules/README.md

 By the use of this package, your data is checked for all 8 rules.
 As input data, a 1D NumPy Array is preferred, but a list of numeric values is also possible.
 As result, a dictionary is provided, that contains numpy arrays as values for each rule.
-It furthermore contains the *input data*, as well as *zscores*.
+It furthermore contains the *input data* and the evaluated *zscores*.

-Results on Nelson rules are available as 1D arrays with binary values (0, 1).
+Results on each Nelson rule are available as 1D arrays with binary values (0, 1).
 Those results could e.g. be displayed in visuals with potential anomalies (1) being colored in red.